zenglenn42/CityMatch/README.md

 Btw, ```width: 100%``` factors in the dimensions of scrollbars, ```width: 100vw``` does _not_.

 * I need better feature detection and should probably leverage [Modernizr](https://modernizr.com/) so I can code to a more robust and resilient browser model.
+This could enable, for example, cleaner code and better UX for portrait versus landscape orientations.

 Cool CSS features like ```scroll-snap-type``` and ```scroll-snap-align``` might warrant different settings depending upon device orientation.